krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 -------------------------------------------

 .. warning:
-    Results can be made fully deterministic by specifying the argument `seed=0` to the generator.
+    Connectivity can be made fully deterministic by specifying the argument `seed=0` to the generator.
 This ensures that all stochastic operations will be repeated in the same way using the same `seed`.

 .. note: